Derya001/sharpbot-reference/README.md

 7. Enforces one bet per event
 8. Hard stops on login failure — exactly 1 login attempt, no retries
 9. Auto-releases exposure after 15 minutes if no settlement signal arrives
+10. Automatically refreshes BetBurger API token on startup via headless login
-10. Logs all activity with structured output
+11. Logs all activity with structured output

 ---